-We anticipate that, excluding non-recurring items, we will continue to generate annual losses for the foreseeable future as we continue the development of our products in development.
+We anticipate that, excluding non-recurring items, we will continue to generate annual losses for the foreseeable future as we continue the development of our Evie Ring and other products in development.
 We will require additional capital to fund our operations, to complete our ongoing and planned clinical studies, to commercialize our products, to continue investing in and to further develop our general infrastructure, and such funding may not be available to us on acceptable terms or at all.